perlun/perlun.eu.org/_includes/category/programming.md

     application server written in Java that allows you to write your backend code in JavaScript or TypeScript.
 Very unfinished, this was just a proof-of-concept I wrote while interviewing with a company.
-* 2018: A year where I spent a lot of time job-hunting, preparing for that etc.
+* 2018: A year where I spent a lot of time job-hunting, preparing for interviews etc.
   I also ended up switching jobs in August after exactly 10 years with my previous employer.
   * [Gameland rewrite](gameland), this time in Rust, targetting WebAssembly.